 Beatrice and Sidney Webb - Fabian founders and union advocates

 Bournemouth was one of the first towns to have a Fabian Society and the most famous early members – Beatrice and Sidney Webb – became associated with the south coast resort.

-Beatrice was born in Standish House near Gloucester, the grand-daughter of radical MP Richard Potter.
-She attended school in Bournemouth and in 1886 her father settled in a house near the Royal Bath Hotel.
+Beatrice was born in Standish House near Gloucester.
+The grand-daughter of radical MP Richard Potter, she attended school in Bournemouth and in 1886 her father settled in a house near the Royal Bath Hotel.
 She was in Bournemouth when her letter on unemployment was printed in the Pall Mall Gazette and seen by Joseph Chamberlain, a leading Liberal.
 She had an infatuation with the ageing widower and it stirred her political writings.
-During work on co-operative history, Beatrice met Sidney Webb.
+During her work on co-operative history, Beatrice met Sidney Webb.
 In 1890 she noted in her diary: “At last I am a socialist.”
-Sidney came to Bournemouth to recover from scarlet fever and in 1891 they were married.
+Sidney had come to Bournemouth to recover from scarlet fever and in 1891 they were married.
 The couple wrote a book on the history of trade unions that is still used as a key publication for scholars.